DashAuction/Android-DASHEmbed/readme.md

 ## Purpose

-This library provides an easy way to embed the DASH mobile experience into an Android application though a fragment.
+This library provides an easy way to embed the DASH mobile experience into an Android application through a fragment.
+For more information check out [DASH](http://www.dashapp.io)

 ## Usage